Henry Alger Gildersleeve: Military and Shooting Career

-Legal Career
+Legal career

 After returning from the Civil war, Gildersleeve studied law at Columbia University under Theodore Willam Dwight.
 In 1866, he was admitted to the bar and began practicing law.
 Henry A. Gildersleeve was elected to the New York General Sessions Bench in 1875, supported by both the Democratic Tammany establishment and the Republican party.
 His tenure as judge was characterized by harsh sentences, in particular for crimes against property.
 A 1888 New York Times article accused him of discrimination, giving vastly different sentences in two apparently similar cases.
 In 1889, Gildersleeve failed to be re-elected as General Sessions Judge, losing to his opponent, James Fitzgerald.

 In 1891, Gildersleeve was appointed to the state Superior Court, which in 1895 became the Supreme Court of New York.
-He was re-elected in 1905 for another fourteen year term as Supreme Court justice, but resigned from the court in 1909 at the age of 69.
+He was re-elected in 1905 for another fourteen-year term as Supreme Court justice, but resigned from the court in 1909 at the age of 69.

 Following his resignation from the supreme court, Gildersleeve continued to practice law and served in 1912 as councel to Madeleine Force Astor, helping to settle the will of her deceased husband, John Jacob Astor IV who died in the sinking of the RMS Titanic.

 Death

-Henry Alger Gildersleeve died at his Manhattan home on the 27th of February 1923 at the age of 82.
+Henry Alger Gildersleeve died at his Manhattan home on 27 February 1923 at the age of 82.
 His funeral was held at Columbia University Chapel.